digistump/docs/firmware.md

 ### WiFi.clearCredentials()

-This will clear all saved credentials from the CC3000's memory.
-This will return `true` on success and `false` if the CC3000 has an error.
+This will clear all saved credentials from memory.
+This will return `true` on success and `false` if there is an error.

 ### WiFi.hasCredentials()

-Will return `true` if there are Wi-Fi credentials stored in the CC3000's memory.
+Will return `true` if there are Wi-Fi credentials stored in memory.

 ### WiFi.macAddress()